Understanding baby sleep: A comprehensive guide for parents

 Just like adults, various factors can affect a baby's sleep.
 These can range from their age, developmental milestones, and even their overall health and wellness.
 For instance, babies might sleep more when they're going through a growth spurt or when they're not feeling well.
 It's essential to pay attention to these cues and adapt to changes in your baby's sleep patterns.

-As a parent, it's vital to recognize the signs of sleep problems in your baby.
+Also, spotting sleep problems is crucial.
 Some common signs can include frequent night awakenings, difficulties in falling asleep, snoring, or irregular breathing during sleep.
 Always consult your pediatrician if you notice any of these signs or if you're generally concerned about your baby's sleep.

 It can be difficult to keep track of your baby's sleep, so it's a good idea to use a baby monitor that, in addition to video and audio streaming, stores sleep information in the Activity log that you can review and discuss with your pediatrician.